arangodb/velocypack/scripts/run_litefuzz/README.md

 ========
 Litefuzz is a program that creates fuzz tests for finding bugs and improving programs.
 It can be found in this
 repository:
 [litefuzz](https://github.com/sec-tools/litefuzz).
-For using it, it is required to have either python2 or python3
+For using it, it is required to have python3 installed.
-installed.
 The repository litefuzz has a subdirectory named `setup`.
 After cloning the repository, run the setup script in accordance to the OS being used.
 For example, for Linux, run